ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 # Security Considerations

-This specification describes the transmission of Bundles as payloads in Ethernet frames.
-Without the use of Bundle Protocol Security (BPSec) ({{BPv6Sec}} and {{BPv7Sec}}) there are no integrity, confidentiality, nor authentication guarantees.
-The CRC field available in {{BPv7}} blocks is not sufficient to maintain integrity when an attacker has the ability to modify frames in transit.

-How a sender is configured with the correct destination MAC address for delivery of any given Bundle is out of scope for this document (see {{<dstaddr}}).
-Relatedly, there is also no mechanism to configure receivers with knowledge of authorized sender source MAC addresses nor any in-scope mechanism to require restriction of source Bundle Endpoint IDs (EIDs) to specifc source MAC addresses.
-These control and management plane issues are left to implementations, and to future work.
+This document requests assignment of an EtherType and Multicast MAC address for BTP-U datagrams.
+It has no incremental implications for security beyond those in the relevant protocols.

+BTP-U assumes sending rate is controlled by a mechanism out of scope for the protocol and has no builtin mechanism for identifying or mitigating any congestion a sender might cause.
+Use of this protocol on some networks, a shared LAN segment for example, may cause a Denial-of-Service by flooding Ethernet switches and stations.

-Any attacker with access to the link, or with sufficient knowledge of local Bundle fordwarding configuration so as to inject Bundles and cause them to be sent to an Ethernet peer may overwhelm the receiver to the point of Denial of Service to any other legitimate onlink senders.
+Any attacker with access to the link, or with sufficient knowledge of local Bundle fordwarding configuration so as to inject BTP-U frames and cause them to be sent to an Ethernet peer, may overwhelm the receiver to the point of Denial of Service to other onlink senders.

 IEEE standards include several security mechanisms that may be used in Ethernet networks.
-Examples of recommended Ethernet-level security mechanisms
-include: IEEE 802.1X (TODO: reference), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE (TODO: reference), which offers confidentiality of the entire Ethernet payload (even if BPSec provides integrity and confidentiality of a Bundle, several header fields are readily observable).
+Examples of recommended Ethernet-level security mechanisms a network might deploy include: IEEE 802.1X (TODO: reference), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE (TODO: reference), which would offers confidentiality of the entire BTP-U payload.

-# IANA Considerations

-Allocation of the following Ethernet parameters is requested.

-## EtherType
-{: #ethertype}

-IANA is requested to work its IEEE liaison magic to request allocation of an EtherType for this document's description of Bundle Protocol over Ethernet (BPoE).

-## Multicast MAC Address
-{: #multicast_mac}

-In order to identify "all Bundle Protocol over Ethernet capable stations" within the broadcast domain, IANA is requested to allocate one 48-bit multicast MAC address, presumably from the 01-00-5E OUI.
-The stated Usage is "Bundle Protocol over Ethernet" and the Reference is this document.

 --- back

 # Acknowledgments
 {:numbered="false"}

-Thanks to Wes Eddy for discussions, advice, and early reviews.
+Thanks to
+Wes Eddy,
+and
+Rick Taylor
+for numerous discussions and contributions.

 --- fluff